sunnyjandu/AI_Impact_on_Jobs/README.md

-# Project XYZ
+# Capstone Project: Data analytics and Python for data preparation

-**Project XYZ** is a comprehensive data analysis tool designed to streamline data exploration, analysis, and visualisation.
+**Capstone Project** is a comprehensive data analysis tool designed to streamline data exploration, analysis, and visualisation.
 The tool supports multiple data formats and provides an intuitive interface for both novice and expert data scientists.

 # ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

 ## Dataset Content
-* Describe your dataset.
-Choose a dataset of reasonable size to avoid exceeding the repository's maximum size of 100Gb.
+The AI impact on jobs dataset available on Kaggle contains different occupations, the skills and education needed for them, and how likely they are to be autopmated by 2030.
+Allowing analysis on which types of jobs are most at risk of automation and why?

 ## Business Requirements
-* Describe your business requirements
+1. Clean and Transform Data:
+Prepare the raw dataset by handling missing values, standardising formats, and structuring it for analysis and visualisation.
+2. Classify Job Risk Levels:
+Identify high-, medium-, and low-risk jobs for AI-driven automation based on risk scores.
+3. Analyse Relationships:
+Explore how education levels and skills affect automation risk to understand why some jobs are safer while others are more vulnerable.
+4. Visualise Insights:
+Build clear visual summaries (charts, graphs, dashboards) to highlight key findings for decision-making.
+5. Ensure Compliance:
+Verify that all data handling aligns with regulations such as GDPR to protect personal or sensitive information.

 ## Hypothesis and how to validate?
-* List here your project hypothesis(es) and how you envision validating it (them)
+* As of December 2025 in the UK, unemployment is rising, particularly among recent graduates.
+Hypothesis is jobs requiring routine or manual skills are expected to be at higher risk of AI-driven automation by 2030.
+To valididate this hypothesis:
+1. Analyse Automation Risk Scores: Examine the dataset to determine risk scores assigned to different job categories.
+2. Compare Job Types: Separate jobs into routine/manual versus cognitive/creative, and compare their automation risk levels.
+3. Visualise Patterns: Use bar charts, heatmaps, or scatter plots to highlight differences in risk across job types and support the hypothesis with visual evidence.

 ## Project Plan
 * Outline the high-level steps taken for the analysis.